 * Tancredi returns to Allenberg as CEO six weeks after split

-NEW YORK, Oct 26 (Reuters) - Anthony Tancredi will replace Joe Nicosia as chief executive of Allenberg Cotton, returning to the world's largest cotton merchant just six weeks after his shock departure, a source familiar with the situation said.
+NEW YORK, Oct 26 (Reuters) - Allenberg Cotton's long-time chief executive Joe Nicosia will be replaced by his former second in command, Anthony Tancredi, who is returning to run the world's biggest cotton merchant just six weeks after his shock departure, a source familiar with the situation said.

-Nicosia will step down as head of the business he has run for nearly three decades, making way for Tancredi, who will take over the day-to-day running of the company, the source said.
+Tancredi will return to Allenberg on Nov.
+5 and take over the day-to-day running of the company, the source said.
 Allenberg is owned by Louis Dreyfus Corp, one of the world's largest agricultural merchants.

-Nicosia is expected to continue working at the company he has built from a modest domestic merchant into a global trading powerhouse, but it is still not clear what his precise role will be.
+Nicosia, a former Dreyfus grains trader who joined the cotton desk three decades ago, is expected to continue working at the company, but it is still not clear what his precise role will be.
 He currently runs the hedging desk.

 ``He's still going to be involved,'' said the source.